 Skip to main content

 Functions are Nango’s TypeScript runtime for building custom integrations.
 You write integration logic in TypeScript and deploy it to Nango.
 Functions execute with built-in access to authenticated APIs, retries, storage, and observability.
 Functions are a flexible primitive that you can use to build any integration use-case, from simple API actions to complex data syncs, RAG pipelines & real-time webhook ingestion.
-Pair Functions with the AI integration builder to generate and maintain integration code faster—combining the speed of AI with human-reviewable code you fully control.
+Pair Functions with the AI integration builder to generate and maintain integration code faster: combine the speed of AI with human-reviewable code you fully control.

 How it works